Skip to main content ↓

 • Revolut

-Now, in-person banking isn’t going anywhere anytime soon.
+Now, as mentioned above, in-person banking isn’t going anywhere anytime soon.
 However, it is important to note that digital banks can reach and serve a wider audience, making them more competitive against larger, enterprise banks.

 Slow growth after COVID-19, high costs, and inflation are all pointing toward a recession, which affects banks’ profitability.
 With that in mind, banks are looking for more cash deposit accounts to give them more flexibility and cash on hand.